kelong/JuniorRoute/documentation/1.0/assets.markdown

 * An option to include subfolders as part of the asset
 * An optional file filter

-In the below example, a directory asset is created that represents a set of JavaScript assets with the default encoding and performs a recursive search:
+In the below example, a directory asset is created that represents a set of JavaScript assets with the default encoding and performs a recursive search.

 {% highlight csharp %}
 new DirectoryAsset("js", searchPattern:"*.js", option:SearchOption.AllDirectories)